1. Low recovery rate: Where does the DNA go?

 Problem: Weak sequencing signal.

 Solution: Increase the amount of DNA used in the sequencing reaction.
-If the concentration of the recovered product is too low, it can be concentrated by ethanol precipitation before use.
+If the recovered product concentration is too low, concentrate it via ethanol precipitation before use.

 Problem: Excess DNA or impurities interfering with the sequencing reaction.